xmos/xcore_iot/doc/tutorials/freertos/application_design.rst

 RTOS Application Design
 #######################

-This document is intended to help you start your first FreeRTOS application on XCore.
+This document is intended to help you start your first FreeRTOS application on xcore.
 We assume you have read :doc:`FreeRTOS Application Programming <application_programming>` and that you are familiar with FreeRTOS.

 ************************
 RTOS Application Example
 ************************

 A fully functional example application that can be found in the SDK under the path `examples/freertos/explorer_board <https://github.com/xmos/xcore_sdk/tree/develop/examples/freertos/explorer_board>`_.
-This application is a reference for how to use an RTOS drivers or software service, and serves as an example for how to structure an SMP RTOS application for XCore.
+This application is a reference for how to use an RTOS drivers or software service, and serves as an example for how to structure an SMP RTOS application for xcore.
 Additional code to initialize the SoC platform for this example is provided by a board support configuration library `modules/rtos/modules/board_support/XCORE-AI-EXPLORER_2V0/platform <https://github.com/xmos/fwk_rtos/tree/develop/modules/bsp_config/XCORE-AI-EXPLORER_2V0/platform>`_

 This example application runs two instances of SMP FreeRTOS, one on each of the processor's two tiles.
 Because each tile has its own memory which is not shared between them, this can be viewed as a single asymmetric multiprocessing (AMP) system that comprises two SMP systems.
 A FreeRTOS thread that is created on one tile will never be scheduled to run on the other tile.
 Similarly, an RTOS object that is created on a tile, such as a queue, can only be accessed by threads and ISRs that run on that tile and never by code running on the other tile.

-That said, the example application is programmed and built as a single coherent application, which will be familiar to programmers who have previously programmed for the XCore in the XC programming language.
+That said, the example application is programmed and built as a single coherent application, which will be familiar to programmers who have previously programmed for the xcore in the XC programming language.
 Data that must be shared between threads running on different tiles is sent via a channel using the RTOS intertile driver, which under the hood uses a streaming channel between the tiles.

 Most of the I/O interface drivers in fact provide a mechanism to share driver instances between tiles that utilizes this intertile driver.
 For those familiar with XC programming, this can be viewed as a C alternative to XC interfaces.